rodeso/rcom.cn/notes.md

 #### Steps

  - Connect and configure E1 of tuxY2 and register its IP and MAC addresses
-     - gnuY2E1 to any port on the switch and gnuY2S0 to cisco, as well as the console
+     - gnuY2E1 to port 2 on the switch and gnuY2S0 to cisco, as well as the console
      - ifconfig eth1 172.16.Y1.1/24
      - open GTKTerm and change the baud rate to 115200
          ```bash